TiroTypeworks/TiroTools/Builder/README.md

 `subsets`: a dictionary of font subset to create, the key is the stem of the subset file name, and the value is a dictionary of options similar to font options with two additional keys:

 * `glyphlist`: the path of the file containing the subset glyph names, this is required
-* `cmapoverride`: the path of a file comtaning overrides to the `cmap` table, in the form of space-sperated hex code point and glyphname pairs, e.g.: `1D00 a.smcp`
+* `cmapoverride`: the path of a file containing overrides to the `cmap` table, in the form of space-sperated hex code point and glyphname pairs, e.g.: `1D00 a.smcp`

 ```yaml
 subsets: